Looking for HR metrics dashboard examples? Keep on reading.

 2. Employee Engagement HR Metrics Dashboard

-As mentioned earlier, this kind of dashboard tends to focus more on financials than operational data.
+As mentioned, this kind of dashboard focuses more on financials than operational data.
 However, it does give you access to a lot of information regarding your employees’ morale and happiness.
-You can use it to determine whether your company has been successful in improving employee satisfaction.
+You can use it to determine whether your company has improved employee satisfaction.

-Another benefit of having this type of dashboard is that it gives you a chance to analyze your company’s policies impact on the work environment.
+Another benefit of having this type of dashboard is that it allows you to analyze your company’s policies’ impact on the work environment.

 Most companies will want to include metrics such as: